hagnernils/ldgv/article.md

                                         liftIO (Chan.writeChan c arg)
                                         return v
 ```
-Receiving is simply reading from a channel
+Receiving is simply reading from a channel with `readChan`.
 ```haskell
   Recv e -> do
       v <- interpret' e